 - "Voices" really captures the horrors of schizophrenia.
 The Pink Floyd-esque chord progressions and the lyrics about hallucinations make the song incredibly unsettling.I'm lying here in bed, swear my skin is inside out

-Scenes From a Memory is incredibly unsettling.
+- A lot of Metropolis Pt.
+2: Scenes from a Memory is incredibly unsettling.
 It begins with a very calm hypnotist and then his patient relating information.
 All of the spoken word aspects are very monotone, but the singing sounds strangely upbeat and then the background noises start getting harder to ignore.

-"Open your eyes, Nicholas." *THUD* *static*
+- "Open your eyes, Nicholas."
+AHH! *THUD* *record scratch* *static*